Black Bean Sweet Potato Tacos

 Spices are the name of the game in this dish!
 We get tons of flavor from the sweet potatoes, black beans, onions and cheese, but the spices are really what make this taco recipe so special!

-• Sweet potatoes: Nutrient-rich root vegetables with a naturally sweet taste, perfect for roasting.
-They become soft and caramelized while roasting.
+- Sweet potatoes: They become soft and caramelized while roasting.

-• Red onion: Adds a mild, sweet flavor to the dish and complements the sweet potatoes.
-The method we roast them leaves them jammy, sweet, and savory.
+- Red onion: The method we roast them leaves them jammy, sweet, and savory.

-• Black beans: Protein-packed legumes, adding a hearty and nutritious element to the dish.
+- Black beans: Protein and fiber-packed legumes, adding a hearty and nutritious element to the dish.

-• Yellow onion: Offers a mild and sweet flavor, complementing the black beans.
+- Yellow Onion & Garlic: Offers a mild and sweet flavor, complementing the black beans.

 See recipe card for quantities.